Visualize the learning path: an S-shaped curve.

 What does a learning curve look like?

-I'm going to say that it looks like a curve in the shape of an S.
+It looks like a curve in the shape of an S.

-Let's look at an example.
 Suppose you wake up one morning with the inspiration, "I use ChatGPT all the time.
 Now it is time to stop being beguiled by the magic.
 I want to understand what goes on under the hood.
 I want to know how a neural network works."

 The output of a neuron is determined by its input, and by numerical values of weights and biases which are assigned to it.
 The weights and biases are adjusted during several learning loops (you might even catch the word "epoch").